Leslie Kasperowicz Written by Leslie Kasperowicz

 Dwelling coverage

-Dwelling coverage on home insurance is the amount the policy covers for the house itself (the dwelling).
+Dwelling coverage on home insurance is coverage for the house itself (the dwelling).
 It’s based on a replacement cost calculation and should be enough to rebuild your house at current construction costs.
 It’s not the same as your home’s market value, which is how much you could sell it for (or how much you paid for it).

 There are a few ways to calculate home replacement cost, including online calculators or hiring an appraiser.
 While insurance companies will calculate it for you, it’s good to have your own numbers to make sure you’re properly insured.

-An accurate dwelling amount is vital to getting the best home insurance quotes and the right coverage.
-Take the time to make sure you have it right so you aren't underinsured.
+An accurate dwelling amount is vital to getting the best home insurance quotes and the right coverage; most of the other coverages on your policy are a percentage of the dwelling coverage, so take the time to make sure you have it right and aren't underinsured.

 Home insurance coverage